sirajvind/ToolboxForTesters/README.md

 - **Bugzilla**: An open-source bug tracking system that allows developers to keep track of outstanding bugs in their product.
 - **JamDev**: A platform with a browser extension that enables software teams to capture, log, and track developer-ready bug reports.
+- **MantisBT**: An open-source bug tracking system that provides a simple and user-friendly interface.

 ## Test Management Tools